lechnerc77/myNewsWrap/episodes/episode_template_season2.md

 ### Misc

-Interested in some new from the broader Microsoft ecosystem?
+Interested in some news from the broader Microsoft ecosystem?
 Then here are some links for you:

 * []() by